zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-rat-spa-dbreplay/em-rat-spa-dbreplay.md

     ![](images/emratlab4step1.png " ")

-2. Import pre-existed Sales History Workload and labe 3 SOE capture into a consolidation capture to EM
+2. Import pre-existed Sales History Workload and lab's 3 SOE capture into a consolidation capture to EM
     - Log into your Enterprise Manager as **sysman** as indicated in the Prerequisites step if not already done.
     - Navigate from **Enterprise** to **Quality Management** top then **Database Replay**
     - In Database Replay page, Captured Workload tab **click** on **Import**